AdaCore/training_material/courses/fundamentals_of_ada/030_basic_types.rst

 C. :answer:`V is assigned to -10`
 D. Unknown - depends on the compiler

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   - :explanation:`2 ** 1024 too big for most run-times BUT`
+   - 2:superscript:`1024` too big for most run-times BUT
-   - :explanation:`C1, C2, and C3 are named numbers, not typed constants`
+   - :ada:`C1`, :ada:`C2`, and :ada:`C3` are named numbers, not typed constants

-      - :explanation:`Compiler uses unbounded precision for named numbers`
+      - Compiler uses unbounded precision for named numbers
-      - :explanation:`Large intermediate representation does not get stored in object code`
+      - Large intermediate representation does not get stored in object code

-   - :explanation:`For assignment to V, subtraction is computed by compiler`
+   - For assignment to :ada:`V`, subtraction is computed by compiler

-      - :explanation:`V is assigned the value -10`
+      - :ada:`V` is assigned the value -10

 ============================
 Discrete Enumeration Types